James C. Rhodes -- Orangeburg

 Arrangements are incomplete and will be announced later.

-Due to COVID-19, only family may visit the residence between the hours of 4 and 6 p.m. daily.
+Due to COVID-19, only family may visit the residence of his sister, Janette Jackson, 1177 Berkeley Drive, Orangeburg, between the hours of 4 and 6 p.m. daily.
 Friends may call Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.